 - Familiarity with the AWS CLI

-How to prepare for the AWS Certified DevOps Engineer Professional exam
+A step-by-step guide on how to prepare for the AWS DevOps Engineer – Professional exam

 This is what you can expect when you schedule the AWS Certified DevOps Engineer Professional exam: